 Golf Cart Batteries Not Charging

 Golf cart batteries not charging?
-That indeed was what happened to my Club Car batteries.
+That indeed has happened to my lead acid batteries on several occasions over 25 years of golf cart ownership.
 The question is....

 Is it the Battery Charger or the Batteries?